wildfly/quickstart/ejb-remote/README.md

 ejb-remote: Remote EJB Client Example
 =====================================
-Authors: Jaikiran Pai and Mike Musgrove
+Authors: Jaikiran Pai, Mike Musgrove
+Level: Beginner
+Technologies: EJB
+Summary: Shows how to access an EJB from a remote Java client program using JNDI

 What is it?
 -----------